 Section 404 of the Sarbanes-Oxley Act of 2002 requires annual management assessments of the effectiveness of our internal controls over financial reporting and a report by our independent registered public accounting firm addressing these assessments.
 As of the date of the filing of this prospectus supplement, we will be required to comply with the Section 404 of the Sarbanes-Oxley Act of 2002 in connection with our annual report for the year ended December 31, 2007.
-We are in the process of determining whether our existing internal controls over remediate in time to meet the deadlines imposed by the Sarbanes-Oxley Act.
+We are in the process of determining whether our existing internal controls over financial reporting systems are compliant with Section 404, and we may identify deficiencies that we may not be able to remediate in time to meet the deadlines imposed by the Sarbanes-Oxley Act.
 This process may divert internal resources and will take a significant amount of time and effort to complete.